OverviewTeaching: 10 min

 Getting help for OpenRefine.

-You can find out a lot more about OpenRefine at http://openrefine.org and check out some great introductory videos.
+You can find out a lot more about OpenRefine at https://openrefine.org and check out some great introductory videos.
 These videos and other on OpenRefine can also be found on YouTube, search under ‘OpenRefine’ There is a Google Group that can answer a lot of beginner questions and problems.
-There is also an OpenRefine Google Plus community where you can find a lot of help and a lot of folks from the life sciences are members.
+Information can also be found on StackOverflow where you can find a lot of help.
 As with other programs of this type, OpenRefine libraries are available too, where you can find a script you need and copy it into your OpenRefine instance to run it on your dataset.

 OpenRefine is a powerful, free and open source tool that can be used for data cleaning.